About Consent Management

 As an APSIS One user, you must be familiar with the concept of consent.

-In order to obtain contact information from an individual, and therefore create an Audience profile, you must have their consent.
+In order to obtain contact information from an individual, and therefore create an Audience Profile, you must have their consent.
 This consent must be freely given, specific, informed and unambiguous; meaning that when individuals provide you with their information they must do so being aware of its purpose.
-That being said, it is especially important that you, as an APSIS One user, have a comprehensive policy for your profiles and keep track of their consent in your Audience.
+That being said, it is especially important that you, as an APSIS One user, have a comprehensive policy for your Profiles and keep track of their consent in your Audience.
+The most efficient way to gain consent is through double opt-in, which ensures that Profiles confirm their consent to receive your Email tool activities.

 Consent and Deliverability

-Since your deliverability rates reflect how successful you are at reaching your profile's inboxes, it is important that you have a comprehensive overview of the profiles that you are sending communications to.
-The factors associated with consent that may affect your deliverability are profile engagement and Consent list hygiene.
+Since your deliverability rates reflect how successful you are at reaching your Profile's inboxes, it is important that you have a comprehensive overview of the Profiles that you are sending communications to.
+The factors associated with consent that may affect your deliverability are Profile engagement and Consent list hygiene.
+The most effective way to make sure that your Profiles have given their explicit consent to your communications is by enabling Double Opt-In.

 How often do you send email communications?
 Do you create relevant, tailored content?
 How's your website traffic?